Serviceman generates and enables startup files on Linux, Mac, and Windows.

 <?xml version="1.0" encoding="UTF-8"?>

 <!-- Generated for serviceman.
-Edit as you wish, but leave this line. -->
+Edit as needed.
+Keep this line for 'serviceman list'. -->

 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">